-Known formally as Sleeve Gastrectomy
+Gastric Sleeve is known formally as Laparoscopic Sleeve Gastrectomy

-The procedure is performed using a few small laparoscopic (keyhole) incisions, and creates a long narrow stomach which is smaller in volume 200-300 mL instead of the usual 1000-1300 mL.
-The excess portion of stomach is permanently removed.
+The surgery creates a long, narrow stomach which is smaller in volume, at 200-300 mL instead of the usual 1000-1300 mL.
+The excess portion of the stomach is permanently removed.

-Secondly, the hunger drive is diminished for at least 9-12 months due to the removal of the top portion of the stomach (fundus) which produces a lot of the hormones that normally drive hunger (such as Ghrelin, amongst others).
+Secondly, the hunger drive is diminished for at least 9-12 months, due to the removal of the top portion of the stomach (fundus) which produces a lot of the hormones that normally drive hunger (such as Ghrelin, amongst others).

 - Excellent weight loss success and long-term maintenance.